frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 ## Conclusion

-PostgreSQL was considered not a good choice when compared to another SQL-based engines.
-However, it's getting better and... better to become the one of the best and most-loved one right now.
-Through this tutorial, you learned how to setup for containerizing it via Docker instead of doing the verbose installation on the local machine.

-And as you can see containerization simplifies the setting up process to boost and helps our development quickly spin up in all aspects such:
+That's all!!
+Through this article, you can see several benefits of containerization that simplifies the setting up process to boost and helps our development quickly spin up in all aspects such:

 - _portability_: the containers can run consistently on any infrastructure, while traditional deployment may require different configurations for different environments

 - _resource-efficiency_: containers only package the necessary libraries and dependencies for the code, while traditional deployment may include redundant or unused components.
 Containers also share the host OS kernel, while traditional deployment may require a full OS copy for each application.

 - _scalability_: it can be easily added and updated to meet changing demands, while traditional deployment may involve more complex processes and downtime.

+PostgreSQL was considered a not good choice when compared to another SQL-based engines.
+However, it's getting better and... better to become the one of the best and most-loved one right now.
+It was long a bit, but I hope you found something helpful.